breneswr/odin-recipes/README.md

 This is my first project in The Odin Project.
 I am working on creating a website using only html.
 The website will contain basic recipes.
 In the website I will have an index page with links to a few recipes.
-Each rescipe will be located on a separate page. # odin-recipes
+Each recipe will be located on a separate page. # odin-recipes